pvavra/temp-ipsy/docs/open-science/code-management/sharing.md

 Code documentation is an essential prerequisite to make your research transparent and replicable.
 Without a decent documentation other researchers might be unable to use your code or might need to spend long time to figure out how to make it work.

-Documenting your code is not only a favor you do to other potential users, but also to the future you.
-It happens often to forget how a piece of code you wrote sometimes ago works, by providing good documentation you are going to be able to use that code with no extra effort.
+Documenting your code is not only advantageous for other potential users, but also for you.
+It happens often to forget how a piece of code you wrote works, by providing good documentation you will be able to use that code with no extra effort.

 **Comment your code:** The best way to start documenting your code is to comment each essential piece of it while your are still writing the code:

-- Provide explanations about inputs and outputs and required types for functions and classes according to the language style.
+- Provide explanations about inputs, outputs and types for functions and classes according to the language style.
 - Provide one or more toy examples that the user can easily run.
-- Provide explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to figure out only by reading the code.
+- Provide explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to figure out.

 **README file:** A README file (as Markdown) is one of the most common way to document your code.
 It should include: